 Heartburn

-Heartburn acid indigestion or acid reflux, which is a burning sensation in the upper part of your digestive tract.
+Heartburn is a burning sensation in the upper part of your digestive tract.
 This is caused by acid going from your stomach into your esophagus.
+Heartburn is also sometimes referred to as acid indigestion or acid reflux.
 Heartburn is common during pregnancy, especially in the third trimester.
-It is estimated that heartburn affects over half of all expecting mothers.
-Thankfully, there are a lot of diet and lifestyle changes, as well as over-the-counter medications that can treat heartburn and improve symptoms.
-This episode explains why you may experience heartburn during your pregnancy and dives into the evidence behind all of the treatments for heartburn so you can safely relieve your heartburn when pregnant.
+It is estimated that heartburn affects over half of all expectant mothers.
+Thankfully, there are a lot of diet and lifestyle changes, as well as over-the-counter medications, that can treat heartburn and improve symptoms.
+This episode explains why you may experience heartburn during your pregnancy and dives into the evidence behind all of the treatments for heartburn so you can safely relieve your heartburn during pregnancy.

 Increased Vaginal Discharge

 Your vaginal discharge may get heavier than it was in the second trimester.
-You can always use a thin panty liner if this bothers you.
-Please check in with your care provider if it is green or yellow, has a strong odor, or if you are having pain, soreness, or itching.
-Those are signs that you could have a vaginal infection.
+If the discharge is bothersome, using a thin panty liner can help you stay comfortable.
+Be sure to check in with your care provider if the discharge is green or yellow, has a strong odor, or if you experience pain, soreness, or itching; these could be signs of a vaginal infection.

 Fatigue